Table of Contents

 - upgrade language skills

-University Prerequisites For students who wish to complete courses specifically required by a university for admission to a program.
+For students who wish to complete courses specifically required by a university for admission to a program.
 Students registered in this program can be either part-time or full-time.
+More information on University Prerequisites.

-Centre for Training & Development (CTD) This is for individuals who wish to take courses in arts, computer & technology, languages, photography, professional & personal development and emploi-Quebec subsidized courses.
+The Centre for Training and Development is for individuals who wish to take courses in arts, computer & technology, languages, photography, professional & personal development and emploi-Quebec subsidized courses.